Skip to main content

 Prior to qualification for the Ph.D., students must complete at least 3 credit hours of a research course, hold a research assistantship for at least one semester, or participate in research during a summer semester.
 This latter option will be strongly encouraged.
 In all cases, the student will write a brief description of the research activity, and the faculty mentor will write a brief evaluation of the student's effort.
 Both documents are submitted to the DGS and become a part of the student's file.

-4) Advisory Committee - The Ph.D. committee consists of 4 faculty members (one from outside the dept.).
-Once established, this Committee meets at least once per year with the student and provides a brief written report of this meeting to the DGS by the end of the spring semester.
+4) Advisory Committee. - The Ph.D. advisory committee consists of 4 faculty members (one from outside the dept.).
+Once established, this Committee meets at least once per year with the student and provides a brief written report of this meeting to the DGS.
 (This meeting can include a research seminar by the student; see below.)
-Students are encouraged to establish this committee as early as possible and must establish the committee no later than the end of their sixth semesters.
+Students are encouraged to establish this committee as early as possible and must establish the committee before qualification.

-Requirements to qualify for the Ph.D.
-Students must (a) meet the requirements described above, (b) establish an official Advisory Committee as required by the Graduate School, and (c) pass the oral Qualifying Examination.
+5) Qualification for the Ph.D. - Students must (a) meet the requirements described above, (b) establish an official PhD Advisory Committee as required by the Graduate School, and (c) pass the oral Qualifying Examination.
 Students are encouraged to qualify for the Ph.D. by the fifth semester, and they are required to do so by the end of the seventh semester.

-6) Student oral progress report on research - The Ph.D. candidate must give a substantial oral progress report on his or her research (for example, in the form of a seminar) each year prior to their thesis defense.
+6) Annual committee meetings. - The Ph.D. candidate must give a substantial oral progress report on his or her research (for example, in the form of a seminar) each year prior to their dissertation defense (final exam).
 A majority of Advisory Committee members (if practical, all of them) are to be present for this report.
 From the presentation, committee members will identify any academic weakness in the research in time to correct them before the final exam.
-The committee will report in writing any such weaknesses to the DGS.
-(Reasonable exceptions to this rule will be made by the DGS, for example, in cases where the candidate is not in residence in Lexington.
-In such cases, the DGS will encourage the student to communicate directly with committee members to advise them of progress in the thesis research.)
+Each committee meeting will result in a written report submitted by the chair to the DGS.

-7) Submission of thesis draft to the Advisory Committee - The candidate must give all committee members a complete draft of the thesis at least four weeks prior to the final exam.
-Any significant shortcomings in the thesis document will be identified prior to the time that the "Dissertation Approval Sheet" is submitted to the Graduate School.
+7) Submission of dissertation draft to the Advisory Committee - The candidate must give all committee members a complete draft of the dissertation at least four weeks prior to the final exam.
+Any significant shortcomings in the dissertation document will be identified prior to the time that the "Dissertation Approval Sheet" is submitted to the Graduate School.

 Courses taken outside the department